Auricular neurostimulation

 Watch the webinar

-Listen to Dr. Katja Kovacic discuss auricular neurostimulation on our recent webinar recorded on October 21, 2019.
+Listen to Dr. Katja Karrento discuss auricular neurostimulation on our recent webinar recorded on October 21, 2019.

 Our clinical trials

-• Children's Wisconsin was the first hospital to offer qthis therapy after our team completed a large randomized, double blind placebo-controlled trial led by Dr. Katja Kovacic.
-This study demonstrated safety of efficacy of three consecutive weeks of auricular neurostimulation for adolescents suffering from drug-refractory functional abdominal pain disorders.
+• Children's Wisconsin was the first hospital to offer this therapy after our team completed a large randomized, double blind placebo-controlled trial led by Dr. Katja Karrento.
+This study demonstrated safety of efficacy of four consecutive weeks of auricular neurostimulation for adolescents suffering from drug-refractory functional abdominal pain disorders.
 Abdominal pain, global well-being and functional disability all improved in the 104 patients studied.
 The results of this study was published in The Lancet, one of the world’s largest scientific journals, in 2017.

-• Auricular neurostimulation was recently FDA-approved for the treatment of irritable bowel syndrome based on data from the above study performed at Children's.
+• Auricular neurostimulation was FDA-approved in 2017 for the treatment of irritable bowel syndrome based on data from the above study performed at Children's.

-• We are also studying the efficacy and mechanisms of auricular neurostimulation for children and adults with cyclic vomiting syndrome, supported by a grant from the Medical College of Wisconsin's Digestive Disease Center.
+• Our team has also demonstrated efficacy and mechanisms of auricular neurostimulation for children with cyclic vomiting syndrome and dysautonomia, supported by grants from the Medical College of Wisconsin's Digestive Disease Center and Dysautonomia International.

 Contact Us